 Password managers and 2FA serve very different functions.
 With a password manager, you can easily increase the complexity of your password without having to remember it.
 2FA adds an extra layer of security to the authentication process.
 For best results, use both.

 If you get a new device or lose your iPhone or Android phone, you can still log in when using WP 2FA.
 The plugin allows you to configure alternative 2FA authentication methods to ensure you’re always able to log in.
 This makes account recovery very easy.

 2FA has been proven to protect websites from incidents that can lead to security breaches.
 Without access to the 2FA device, attackers will find it very difficult to gain access to the user account they’re trying to breach – leaving your website sound and secure.

 Download WP 2FA to implement & use WordPress 2FA

 2FA is a very accessible technology that can drastically improve the security of your WordPress website.
 This can be achieved with minimal effort and in no time at all.
 When choosing WP 2FA to deploy 2FA on your WordPress website, you can be assured that we’ll support you with frequent updates, plenty of documentation, and stellar customer support.
 We will be with you every step of the way to help you ensure the deployment is a resounding success.

-Get started with a free WP 2FA plugin trial today.
+Get started with WP 2FA today.
 And remember, we’re only an email away should you need any assistance.